johnstonskj/rust-xdirs/README.md

 is safe to append an application name to the generic path, and so these additional functions will ensure the correct construction of the application-specific path.

+This is an alternative to the [directories-next](https://crates.io/crates/directories-next) and maintains a closer interface to dirs-next.

 | Generic Form       | dirs | Application-Specific Form |
 | ------------------ | ---- | ------------------------- |
 | `cache_dir`        | Yes  | `cache_dir_for`           |